 Shift to reverse when you’re close to the dock to prevent the forward movement of the boat and decrease the chances of hitting the dock.

 Practice Makes Perfect

-Now that you’ve got some extra tricks on the bag, its now time to head out to the water and have the best boat trips that is definitely one for the books.
+Now that you’ve got some extra tricks in the bag, it’s now time you head out to the water and have the best boat trips that are definitely one for the books.

 Download Your FREE Boating Pre-Departure Checklist